patricksavalle/devops-project-template/content/project-plan.md

 > - Product Stages
 > - Architectures

+Every type of project needs a solid plan that outlines specifies which developments phases and what product types

 ## Best Practices

 - [ ] Validate the riskiest assumptions before you start the project